pourmand1376/hugopapermod_english/content/posts/2023/How-To-Sync-Obsidian/index.md

 # My Solution

-This solution takes about 30 minutes to setup.
+This solution takes some time to setup.
 But, once it is finished, it works perfectly.
 I have tested this solution for a long time.
 So, there shouldn't be any problem once you set it up.

 ## Initial Setup